jruesga/CMFileManager/themes/README.md

 CyanogenMod File Manager Themes
 ===============================

-An application that contains extra themes for the CMFileManager application.
+A package that contains extra themes for the CMFileManager application.

-This packages brings with the next themes:
+This package brings with the next themes:

  - Dark theme